Section 3335-23-04 (L) of the Code of Student Conduct prohibits hazing, which is defined as:

 - public nudity

-- forced wear of embarrassing clothing
+- forced wearing of embarrassing clothing

 - depriving you of regular hygiene practices (brushing teeth, bathing)